 Background Checks:

-The Executive Officer will ensure any person with management or control of the provider and any person responsible for the day-to-day operation of the service, are fit and proper persons to be involved in the administration of Child Care Subsidy and Additional Child Care Subsidy and have completed or provided current National Criminal Police Checks and current Working with Children Checks according to the Adverse Police/WWCC Policy.
+The Manager/Coordinator will ensure any person with management or control of the provider and any person responsible for the day-to-day operation of the service, are fit and proper persons to be involved in the administration of Child Care Subsidy and Additional Child Care Subsidy and have completed or provided current National Criminal Police Checks and current Working with Children Checks according to the Adverse Police/WWCC Policy.

-Access to software and Roles:
+CCS Operations:

+Systems access and training for child care subsidy data reports

-Lalor Living and Learning Centre adopts XPLOR software to manage all administrative systems pertaining to the Occasional Childcare service and the Child Care Subsidy system, including recording attendance and absences, and providing Statements of Entitlement, invoices and receipts
+Insert org name adopts XPLOR software to manage all administrative systems pertaining to the Occasional Childcare service and the Child Care Subsidy system, including recording attendance and absences, and providing Statements of Entitlement, invoices and receipts

-The Primary Nominee of the Childcare Centre and Administration Officer will have secure access to third party software (XPLOR) to oversee all functions, including the enrolment process (arrangement for care of a child, submission of enrolment notice, ceasing enrolment) and submission of weekly session reports to Centrelink/DHS
+The Primary Nominee of the Childcare Centre and Administration Officer will have secure access to third party software (XPLOR) to oversee all functions, including the enrolment process (arrangement for care of a child, submission of enrolment notice, ceasing enrolment) and submission of weekly session reports to Centrelink/DHHF

-the Bookkeeper and Administration Officer will also have secure access to the financial components of the third party software to complete Statement of Entitlement and invoices family for fees, less reduction amounts
+The Bookkeeper and Administration Officer will also have secure access to the financial components of the third party software to complete Statement of Entitlement and invoices family for fees, less reduction amounts

-the Childcare Coordinator will have access to enrolment and attendance information for verification purposes to ensure accuracy of the session reports.
+The Childcare Coordinator will have access to enrolment and attendance information for verification purposes to ensure accuracy of the session reports.
 The Childcare Coordinator will identify children who require extra support through Additional Child Care Subsidy (child wellbeing)

-parents and guardians will have secure access to third party software for the purposes of signing children in/out in real time, booking sessions and making payments but only for their listed children.
+Parents and guardians will have secure access to third party software for the purposes of signing children in/out in real time, booking sessions and making payments but only for their listed children.

 Training:

-relevant training and induction (webinars) will be provided for Executive Officer, Childcare Coordinator, Administration Officer) utilising compliant third party software; XPLOR.
+Relevant training and induction (webinars) will be provided for Manager/Coordinator, Childcare Coordinator, Administration Officer) utilising compliant third party software; XPLOR.
 This will include an understanding of the roles and responsibilities under Family Assistance Law.

-Data Quality:

-random data checks are carried out by persons with management and control (specifically the Executive Officer) to ensure accuracy of data records and reports.
-Session reports must include information as outlined in the Child Care Provider Handbook.
+Evaluation to ensure staff training has been effective

+Implement an evaluation process to ensure staff training has been effective.

+Primarily the evaluation of a training session is concerned with:

+Content of the training program

+Participant’s feedback on the trainer's method of delivery, and the effectiveness to facilitate learning

+The effect the training has had on the participant's knowledge, skills and abilities in the workplace

+Changes that have occurred in the workplace or the organisation due to the direct result of the training.

+Evaluation methods may include observation, discussion or interview, performance appraisal, or questionnaire.

+Ensure quality of future training remains up-to-date with content and materials, or with changes to the CCS System or software.
+Review training content and update if necessary.

+Eg. Manager/Coordinator, Finance Officer and Childcare Coordinator will watch the 60 minute webinar provided by Xplor to help organisations stay compliant under the Child Care Subsidy.
+The webinar covers the basics of the Child Care Subsidy, how to create and monitor enrolments, and types of enrolments.
+To ensure this training has been effective staff will buddy one another for the initial week of activation or for a longer period if needed for all responsible persons to demonstrate their understanding and ability to administer the system.
+Any new staff commencing in the roles of Manager, Finances Officer or Childcare Coordinator will receive a thorough induction including the legislative obligations of administering the Child Care Subsidy, and watching the Xplor Child Care Subsidy webinar.

+The new staff member would be paired with an experienced user until their understanding and ability to administer the system is demonstrated.

 Record keeping and notifications: